RUN BETTER WITH OUR NEWSLETTER

 JOIN NOWEnergy gels offer a concentrated source of energy, making it easier to replace lost energy stores whilst training and racing.
 Most energy gels are based on maltodextrin which directly provide glucose to your blood stream and provide an easily absorbable form of carbohydrate.

 Energy gels are effectively concentrated energy drinks.
 Therefore they need to be used diluted with some plain water.
 (The body needs water to digest carbohydrate).
 Otherwise, you may find yourself becoming dehydrated.
-Exceptions are Isotonic gels that are less concentrated but also provide less energy.
+Exceptions are isotonic gels that are less concentrated but also provide less energy.

 How Many to Take? / When to Take? / Different Types / How to Carry / Pitfalls / Best Energy Gels